babel/babel/README.md

 ## Looking for support?

-For questions and support please visit our [discussion forum](https://discuss.babeljs.io/), sign up for our[Slack community](https://slack.babeljs.io/), or [StackOverflow](http://stackoverflow.com/questions/tagged/babeljs).
+For questions and support please visit our [discussion forum](https://discuss.babeljs.io/), sign up for our [Slack community](https://slack.babeljs.io/), or [StackOverflow](http://stackoverflow.com/questions/tagged/babeljs).

 ## Want to report a bug or request a feature?